Apply For A Research Grant

 To View, Save, or Print the most recent General Policies Governing ICRF Grants, Click Here

-Details on the ICRF grant categories that are open for new applications for the 2023-2024 funding year are listed below:
+Details on the ICRF grant categories that were open for new applications for the 2025-2026 funding year are listed below:

 ACCELERATION GRANTS

-The Acceleration Grants are intended to speed up our understanding of the biology underlying cancer and to provide new knowledge that will rapidly enhance the development of innovative therapeutics.
-Grant applications responding to this call must propose highly-innovative approaches that have the promise of pioneering new ways of thinking about cancer biology and therapeutics.
-Preliminary data are not a prerequisite, but applicants are encouraged to provide data from disparate sources to support the rationale upon which the new concepts are derived.
-While not a requirement, grants that utilize interdisciplinary approaches and that are multi-investigator are encouraged.
-Of paramount importance, however, is the novelty of the approach and the promise of accelerating progress to a complete mechanistic understanding of cancer, its management and its cure.
+The mission of the ICRF is to support world-class research of high scientific merit and clear potential significance for advancing the understanding, diagnosis, or treatment of cancer.
+Some of the most exciting science does not start out with eventual success assured, but emerges from a high-risk/high-yield project carried out by creative and dedicated investigators.
+Acceleration Grants encourage innovative approaches by investigators pioneering new ways of addressing significant questions.
+While preliminary data are not required, they are useful in evaluating an application.
 ICRF Acceleration Grants are intended to support the research of established investigators.
 The grant is made to an institution with the understanding that it will support a specific project under the direction of a designated principal investigator.
 ICRF support under this grant category will only be given to Israeli institutions for work in Israel.
 Awarded grants will be for a period of two (2) years, with a funding level of $70,000 per year.

 In order to apply for the Acceleration Grants Category, a Letter of Intent (LOI) is required.
-The LOI should be submitted via the online application system.
-The deadline for LOI submission is: Thursday, December 1, 2022, 11:59PM ESTA limited number of applicants whose Letters of Intent are deemed most meritorious will be invited to submit full research proposals and compete for the available grants.
+The LOI should be submitted via ProposalCentral.
+The deadline for LOI submission is: Monday, November 18, 2024, 12PM ESTA limited number of applicants whose Letters of Intent are deemed most meritorious will be invited to submit full research proposals and compete for the available grants.
 (Acceleration grants are not renewable.)

 To View, Save, or Print the Acceleration Grant Policies, click here